DTS1234/Programming-for-data-science-UPM-course-project/README.md

     <li><b>Scraping</b> - this directory contains data_scraping.py file with the scrip for the first part of the assigment as well as chromedriver.exe required to run selenium code.
 More than that after executing data_scraping.py there should appear csv files with the data scraped.</li>
 </ul>

-In order to run the  code it's needed to run the python files: data_scraping.py for scraping part, portfolio_performance.py for data generation part and open the Portfolio_data_analysis.ipynb notebook file and run it in jupyter.
+In order to run the code it's needed to run the following python files:
+1. data_scraping.py to scrape the data
+2. portfolio_performance.py for the data generation part

+Finally, to view the data analysis notebook, run the Portfolio_data_analysis.ipynb file in jupyter notebook.

 The following anaconda environment with python 3.10 version, and the following packages installed is required: